Perry2004/Two-Player-Snake-Game-Java/README.md

 - As a player, I want to be able to see the score and play time as I play the game.
 - As a player, I want my achievements and actions during the game to be recorded and displayed at the end of the game.
 - As a player, I want to play a double player game with my friend.
+- As a player, I want to be able to pause and save the game during the game play and resume it later.
+- As a player, I want to have the option to load a saved game and continue playing it.

 ## List of Achievements
 - Events